Julie Schlesinger M.A., CCC-SLP

 Sarah Meehan B.A. | Email: email@example.com

-Sarah Meehan is the Research Assistant at the Aphasia Rehabilitation Research Laboratory in the Eleanor M. Saffran Center for Cognitive Neuroscience.
+Sarah Meehan is a Research Assistant at the Aphasia Rehabilitation Research Laboratory in the Eleanor M. Saffran Center for Cognitive Neuroscience.
 She is a recent graduate of Temple University with a B.A. in Speech, Language, Hearing Science and a special interest in neurogenic language disorders.
 Sarah plans to continue onto graduate school to receive her masters in Speech Language Pathology.
 She has a passion for the yoga practice and in her spare time enjoys exploring the opportunities and activities Philadelphia has to offer.

 Kevin McCaffery B.A. | Email: firstname.lastname@example.org